Poetry In Place, started in 2025, is an ongoing workshop series engaging and archiving our relationship with the Trinity River.

 Where and when will the workshops take place?

-Each month, the location of the Poetry In Place workshop will be different, focusing on a different component of our collective understanding of the river.
+Each month during the project, the location of the Poetry In Place workshop will be different, focusing on a different component of our collective understanding of the river.
 Workshops will be held at locations adjacent to the communities of West Dallas, Joppa, 10th Street/The Bottoms, The Cedars, Bonton and others.
 The exact meeting location of each workshop will be communicated to registered participants.
 Workshops will be held outside, and a moderate amount of walking should be expected.